 Ingarö by Arrhov Frick

-To emphasize the continuity between outdoor and indoor, the timber structure is visible throughout.
+To emphasise the continuity between outdoor and indoor, the timber structure is visible throughout.
 Sitting perched on the slope — the rear of the house rests close to the ground while the living room and terrace project toward the water.
 To avoid blasting onsite, the house stands on a grid of wooden posts.
-Both the post and the wood paneled facade are treated with a carbon black pigment, giving a darker tint while retaining the wood's luster and character.
+Both the post and the wood panelled facade are treated with a carbon black pigment, giving a darker tint while retaining the wood's lustre and character.

 - Arrhov Frick